alexwkleung/Blossom-Editor/README.md

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

 **3)** You are liable for any file loss or damage.
-Keep in mind that this is a proof-of-concept and experimental project, so nothing about this is perfect in any way shape or form compared to current day text-editors.
-Also, everyone has different use cases.
-While this may work well for others, it may not work for you.
+Keep in mind that this is an experimental project, so nothing about this is perfect in any way shape or form compared to current day text-editors.
+Everyone has different use cases as well.
+While this may work fine for others, it may not work for you.

 **3)** There might be slight performance issues since I haven't done any proper optimizations.
 Expect variable RAM usage and fans to kick in depending on your system specs.